orbs-network/orbs-spec/pos-architecture/reward_dist_arch.md

   - dB_1 hold 40% of the total stake delegated to B, so she gets 40% * 528 = 211.2 Orbs.
   - dB_2 hold 60% of the total stake delegated to B, so she gets 60% * 528 = 316.8 Orbs.

-(Note - in practice, A and B are also delegators (with a self delegation), and would also be rewarded just as any other delegator, in additoin to their guardian cut)
+Note - in practice, A and B are also delegators (with a self delegation), and would also be rewarded just as any other delegator, in additoin to their guardian cut.

 So, how would we implement this distribution logic?
 A naive approach would be to:
 - Keep track on the PoS state (delegations, weights, etc.)